sueszli/grid-search-galore/README.md

     The authors are identified by their unique username, but the review metadata is anonymized, which makes it almost impossible to infer the author from the review content or gain any insights based on intuition / domain knowledge.

     The dataset contains 1,000 features and 750 samples.
 All features are numerical and the target variable is the author of the review.
 The dataset is well-structured but has an incredibly high dimensionality, which could make it challenging to work with.
 The dataset is also imbalanced, with some authors having more reviews than others.

+    _Preprocessing_: This dataset contains only numerical features and no categorical ones.
+Additionally, it has no missing values, leaving only scaling as a possible preprocessing strategy.

 -   `seattle`: Seattle Crime 6